-This public use data set contains 4,692 home health records; of the records, 4,625 are associated with persons having a positive person-level weight (PERWT09F).
+This public use data set contains 4,226 home health records; of these records, 4,096 are associated with persons having a positive person-level weight (PERWT11F).
 It includes all records related to home health events for all household members who resided in eligible responding households and for whom at least one home health event was reported.
-Each record represents one household-reported home health event that occurred during calendar year 2009.
+Each record represents one household-reported home health event that occurred during calendar year 2011.
 Some persons may have been reported to have multiple events and thus will be represented in multiple records on the file.
 Other persons may have been reported to have no events and thus will have no records on this file.
-These data were collected during the 2009 portion of Round 3, and Rounds 4 and 5 for Panel 13, as well as Rounds 1, 2, and the 2009 portion of Round 3 for Panel 14 of the MEPS HC.
+These data were collected during the 2011 portion of Round 3, and Rounds 4 and 5 for Panel 15, as well as Rounds 1, 2, and the 2011 portion of Round 3 for Panel 16 of the MEPS HC.
 The persons represented on this file had to meet either (a) or (b):

-- a) Be classified as a key in-scope person who responded for his or her entire period of 2009 eligibility (i.e., persons with a positive 2009 full-year person-level weight (PERWT09F > 0)), or - b) Be an eligible member of a family all of whose key in-scope members have a positive person-level weight (PERWT09F > 0).
+- a) Be classified as a key in-scope person who responded for his or her entire period of 2011 eligibility (i.e., persons with a positive 2011 full-year person-level weight (PERWT11F > 0)), or - b) Be an eligible member of a family all of whose key in-scope members have a positive person-level weight (PERWT11F > 0).
 (Such a family consists of all persons with the same value for FAMIDYR.)
-That is, the person must have a positive full-year family-level weight (FAMWT09F > 0).
-Note that FAMIDYR and FAMWT09F are variables on the 2009 Population Characteristics file.
+That is, the person must have a positive full-year family-level weight (FAMWT11F > 0).
+Note that FAMIDYR and FAMWT11F are variables on the 2011 Population Characteristics file.

-Persons with no home health events for 2009 are not included on this event-level HH file but are represented on the person-level 2009 Full Year Population Characteristics file.
+Persons with no home health events for 2011 are not included on this event-level Home Health file but are represented on the person-level 2011 Full-Year Population Characteristics file.

 Home health providers include formal, i.e., paid, and informal, i.e., unpaid, providers.
-Formal or paid providers include: home health agency and other independent paid providers.
+Formal or paid providers include home health agency and other independent paid providers.
 Informal or unpaid providers include family and friends that reside outside of the sampled person's household.